Help Topics:

 :: Display Depth

 Controls the number of ranks displayed in the hierarchy.
-With the default "Auto" setting, the program automatically adjusts the depth to display a reasonable number of line in the browser.
+With the default "Auto" setting, the program automatically adjusts the depth to display a reasonable number of lines in the browser.
 Increase the depth to see more ranks at the same time.

 :: View Details

 To view the detail classification results for individual queries assigned to a taxon, click the link “[show details]” beside the current root taxon.
-Note the symbol "-" after a sequence name means the results are obtained using reverse complement of that query sequence.
+Note the symbol "-" after a sequence name means the results are obtained using the reverse complement of that query sequence.
 This indicates the orientation of that query sequence is reverse.

 :: Classifier Limitation

-For regions of less-well-studied bacterial diversity, query classification is often not well supported, even for higher taxonomic ranks.
+For regions of less-well-studied bacterial diversity, query classification is often not well supported even for higher taxonomic ranks.
 We have found that a high percentage of sequences from some environmental clone libraries are classified with less than 80% confidence, even at the phylum level.
 Such low confidence classification results may identify sequences where a thorough phylogenetic analysis is warranted.